tgesthuizen/lyn/liblyn/README.md

 This is liblyn, the runtime support library of the lyn language.
 Similar in nature to libgcc.
-For not it contains assembly code for the language-builtin functions.
+For now it contains assembly code for the language-builtin functions.